The 10 Best Luggage Brands for College Students and Young Adults (2026)

 The TSA has a full list of restricted items you can double check.
 You may be able to bring some items in your checked baggage that you can’t put in a carry-on.

-This depends on the layout of your dorm room and how much space you have, but your best bets are usually under the bed or in a closet.
-You can get bed risers to make more room under the bed, and if you have more than one piece of luggage, you may be able to nest them inside each other to save some space.
+This depends on the layout of the dorm room and how much space they have, but the best bets are usually under the bed or in a closet.
+Students can get bed risers to make more room under the bed, unless it is already lofted or they have a bunk bed.
+If they have more than one piece of luggage, they may be able to nest them inside each other to save some space.

-You can also use luggage to your advantage when storing them — put items inside that you don’t have to use often, and then store the luggage under your bed.
-For example, if you’re going to school in an area with a changing climate, you can store jackets, scarves, and hats in the luggage for the summer and slide the whole thing under your bed.
+They can also use luggage to their advantage when storing them — put items inside that they don’t have to use often, and then store the luggage under the bed.
+For example, if they’re going to school in an area with a changing climate, they can store jackets, scarves, and hats in the luggage for the summer and slide the whole thing under the bed.

 Prices were accurate at time of publication.